California License Plates

 Quinn Iuliano - Feb 9 β26

-This type available to the general public after 2012 as a replacement for the original Veteran plate listed below.
-It is the only current type of Veteran plate and is not necessary to be a veteran to purchase one.
-Design includes white "HONORING VETERANS" caption on a red bottom stripe and a large space at left for a decal of various branches of the military.
+Available to the general public since 2012 as a replacement for the original Veteran plate listed below.
+It is the only current type of Veteran plate and it is not necessary to be a veteran to purchase one.
+Design includes white "HONORING VETERANS" caption on red bottom stripe with a large space at left for a decal from various military branches.

 Jacob Juarez - Dec 24 β23